ehmadzubair/python-bootcamp/README.md

 # python-bootcamp
-This Repo is for my Python Bootcamp (https://goo.gl/forms/7MbnUf0Du7MjSFoD3)
+This Repo is for my Python Bootcamp.
+You can view all the content on my [YouTube Channel](https://www.youtube.com/channel/UC8NQS4iripeTvsbaPa1ctKQ)